batchblue/batchbook-api/README.md

 Batchbook API
 =============

+**THIS API IS DEPRECATED AND WILL BE RETIRED SOON.
+PLEASE CONTACT US FOR MORE DETAILS BEFORE BEGINNING ANY DEVELOPMENT AGAINST IT**

 The BB2 API is a RESTful interface for accessing and modifying your account.It supports both XML and JSON and a ruby library will be provided to help build client functionality.

 Endpoints